-Don’t have the time to build it now?
+Don’t have the time to build this DIY record storage case now?
 PIN IT for later!

 ***Amazon links below are AFFILIATE LINKS.
 When you click on an affiliate link and make a small purchase, I make a small percentage of that purchase at no extra cost to you!
 It helps keep content on my blog free and I appreciate any time you make a purchase from one of my links! ***Hobby Lobby or other links are NOT affiliate links, they are just linked to help you find items I used!

-1 – set of hinges– I bought mine at Hobby Lobby but cannot find them online…in store they are with all the other Wood Pile components!
-Amazon has a lot of antique brass options though if you don’t have a HL nearby!
+- 1 – set of hinges– I bought mine at Hobby Lobby but cannot find them online…in-store, they are with all the other Wood Pile components!
+Amazon has a lot of antique brass options though if you don’t have a Hobby Lobby nearby!